Cliveo/Cliveo.github.io/_posts/2024-11-22-power-platform-plugin-package-managed-identity.markdown

 I’m going to cover the steps I’ve taken to get power platform plugin packages working with managed identity.
 Hopefully this helps someone accelerate their success without needing to face the same challenges I struggled with.

-This is an extension of my previous blog, so look there if you want the details of how to create the certificate locally in the way that I use it in my post pack event.
+This is an extension of my [previous blog](/azure/2024/10/14/set-up-managed-identity-for-power-platform-plugins.html), so look there if you want the details of how to create the certificate locally in the way that I use it in my post pack event.

 You can find example code that I’ve provided on [github here](https://github.com/Cliveo/ManagedIdentityPlugin){:target="_blank"}
-.

 My main motivation was I wanted the ability to use some of the azure libraries that provide clients to communicate with azure resources.
 My example currently works with the `BlobServiceClient`.